Small Cell Hive Project

 Update July 2013

-On 18 July 2013 the colony occupied four hive boxes and was storing honey in a fifth (shallow super) box.
-The Varroa mite infestation rate, as determined by a powdered sugar shake of bees from the brood area, was less than 1%.
+On 18 July 2013 the colony occupies four hive boxes and is storing honey in a fifth (shallow super) box.

 Additional updates will be posted as the 2013 season progresses.